bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 # Xymon powershell client with Windows updates centrally managed
 ![image](https://user-images.githubusercontent.com/8841264/196809858-d9535457-b7f6-4bf4-8e0d-b0550066b004.png)

+## This is a working procedure to have Xymon monitoring with Windows Updates
+- with the installation of the "powershell" client
+- Tested so far with Windows 2016 (Windows 10 partially)

-## Revision 0.01
+### Revision 0.01
 - Add "feature updates" for Windows 10
 - Improve reporting (isHidden, RebootRequired) with isHidden logic
 - Add debug variable (remove logging by default)
 - Add compliance check (against the registry) : Check the registry for Windows Update Keys
 - Improve "Reboot required" detection
 - Put all variables at the top of the file

-## This is a working procedure to have Xymon monitoring with Windows Updates
-- with the installation of the "powershell" client
-- Tested so far with Windows 2016 (Windows 10 partially)

 ## Prerequisit 1: The powershell client (agent)
 - https://sourceforge.net/p/xymon/code/HEAD/tree/sandbox/WinPSClient/